nisp3ro/nisp3ro/README.md

 ---

 I'm currently learning programming at [42 Madrid](https://www.42madrid.com/).
-I began my journey in June 2024 with my "Pisicine" and officially started the Cursus in September 2024.
+I began my journey in June 2024 with my "Piscine" and officially started the Cursus in September 2024.
 In these last few months, I've been exploring a world I'm truly passionate about — writing clean, efficient code and building exciting projects.

 I document my progress by sharing my projects on GitHub.